 I bring so many thrifted and flea market items into my decor that it’s a little tricky to put together a full source list, but… for the dining room I’ve made one that has lots of similar items so you can replicate the look if you like it!
-A while back, I shared this post on my design process… our dining room fits into this nicely!
-I pulled colors from this rug that I found at a local consignment store.
+A while back, I shared my design process… our dining room fits into this nicely!
+I pulled colors from a rug that I found at a local consignment store.

 I’m LOVING the retro texture of macrame and weaving these days.
 Not only can it cover a large wall area, but it’s also a little quirky and unexpected.
 I’ll be sharing my wall hangings soon, but for now, Urban Outfitter’s got you covered!

 These portraits are EVERYTHING.
 I found the amazing artist, Jessica Jorgensen on etsy and I will officially be getting Smith portraits done from her for eternity.
 She’s my artistic hero!

 My grandfather had these dishes and I ended up with them when he passed away.
 I gave them to my aunt a few years ago to complete her set, but last weekend, I found a whole stash of these beauties at Goodwill!
 That, my friends, is what we call a thrift SCORE.
 Excited to play around with table settings in there.

 4. Dining Table

 The table in our dining room is a classic farmhouse table with nice turned legs, etc. In the old house, it was taking a BEATING and covered with layer after layer of wax so I painted it with some chalk paint and polycrylic and it was perfection.
 In this new house, the white table with navy dipped legs felt a little casual and country.
 I considered painting the whole table white, but ultimately went with a navy and it looks hot diggity.
 You’ll have to tune in next week for more details